Securitybits-io/blog.securitybits.io/_posts/2018-03-08-nibbles-writeup.md

 [...snip...]
 </config>
 ```

 So this time the config file does not reveal any passwords, although we're not emptyhanded as we do get a valid username "admin".
-After some further enumeration i could not find a hint towards a password or any other vulnerability to use.
-So i resulted in trying THC-Hydra[^2] and a small passwordlist in an attempt to run a dictionary against the login page!
+After some further enumeration I could not find a hint towards a password or any other vulnerability to use.
+So I resulted in trying THC-Hydra[^2] and a small passwordlist in an attempt to run a dictionary against the login page!
 Which only got me on their blacklist and blocked me a couple minutes from making further login attempts.

 ![nibblesblog-login-blacklist](assets/images/posts/2018/03/nibbles-writeup/nibblesblog-login-blacklist.png)

 Then after some further checking of the source code, i recalled it supposed to be a fairly simple box, so back to some default passwords.
 Bingo, user: Admin, Password: nibbles so a weak password indeed.
 Doing a grep for the password "nibbles" in the standard "rockyou.txt" that is included in Kali linux.

 ```
 root@kali:~/Wordlists$ grep 'nibbles' rockyou.txt
 nibbles